mihirchronicles/mihirchronicles.github.io/content/essays/observe-not-absorb.md

 Observe not absorb were the wisest words shared with me by my mentor during one of the recent conversations.

-She shares a similar point of view as me which is that the doers excel, but the doers have one huge disadvantage—they turn everything into a battle—if not wary of that.
+She shares a similar point of view as me which is that the doers excel, but the doers have one huge disadvantage—they turn everything into a battle—if not mindful of that.

 If something is not functioning well, they go into a solution mode.
 Before they realize they are now solving 50 items while draining their energy.
 They are losing focus on their original objective.